Sustainability initiatives at Australia's convention centres

 Bottle cap recycling initiative

-Given Darwin/Gulumerrdgen’s close proximity to the Arafura Marine Park and the World Heritage-listed Kakadu National Park, it’s particularly important to the Darwin Convention Centre to divert waste from landfill by ensuring its plastics are effectively recycled.
-The Centre has partnered with local community organisation Darwin Plastic Makers Space to introduce a new initiative whereby all plastic bottle caps from events are collected, sorted, and used as materials for hands-on educational art workshops.
+Given Darwin/Garramilla’s close proximity to the Arafura Marine Park and the World Heritage-listed Kakadu National Park, it’s particularly important to the Darwin Convention Centre to divert waste from landfill by ensuring its plastics are effectively recycled.
+The Centre partners with local community organisation Darwin Plastic Makers Space to collect and repurpose plastic bottle caps from events, transforming them into materials for hands-on educational art workshops.
 Plastic bottle lids were chosen due to their inability to be collected by large recycling companies due to their size.

-In Queensland’s sunny Gold Coast, the Gold Coast Convention and Exhibition Centre has recently achieved its EarthCheck accreditation for the 14th consecutive year.
-Along with Brisbane Convention & Exhibition Centre, GCCEC is one of few convention centres worldwide to be certified at Platinum level, which means it’s only one year away from Master certification level.
-The Centre is working on several new sustainability initiatives including a dedicated waste segregation project, and recently introduced a paperless parking system.
+In Queensland’s sunny Gold Coast, the Gold Coast Convention and Exhibition Centre proudly achieved its EarthCheck Master accreditation in 2023.
+This internationally recognised accolade is testament to the Centre’s unwavering commitment to the highest environmental standards in the industry.
+The Centre is working on several sustainability initiatives including a dedicated waste segregation project, and recently introduced a paperless parking system.